-D'Souza served as president of the evangelical King's College from August 2010 to October 2012, when he resigned in the wake of a scandal over purported marital infidelities, as well as after months of increasing pressure from the college's board of directors.
-According to one report, "It was not immediately clear whether the board's decision was driven by the allegations of the affair, or by dissatisfaction with D'Souza's leadership that had been building at the college for months. … According to several sources at the college, members of the King's faculty and board alike had grown unhappy with D'Souza's presidency over what they saw as a failure to earn his salary.
+D'Souza's recent past has been notable for the large number of scandals he has been embroiled in.
+D'Souza served as president of the evangelical King's College from August 2010 to October 2012, when he resigned in the wake of a scandal over purported marital infidelities, and after months of increasing pressure from the college's board of directors.
+According to one report, "It was not immediately clear whether the board's decision was driven by the allegations of the affair, or by dissatisfaction with D'Souza's leadership that had been building at the college for months. "… According to several sources at the college, members of the King's faculty and board alike had grown unhappy with D'Souza's presidency over what they saw as a failure to earn his salary.
 D'Souza has spent much of the past few months promoting his documentary, 2016: Obama's America, and his high profile in the media was seen as rarely benefitting the college."

 Pushing Obama Conspiracies

 Through his writings and films, D'Souza has propagated a number of conspiratorial right-wing talking points about the Obama administration.